Some Israeli settlers hit out at Trump-backed annexation plan

 Palestinians reject the proposal as a blueprint for an unviable state.
 Even within Israel and Netanyahu's coalition, support for annexation is lukewarm.
 Accusing Elhayani of ingratitude, Netanyahu publicly commended Trump's "unsurpassed friendship" towards Israel.
 A U.S. official briefed on Israel ties played down the flare-up.

 Elhayani's criticism of Trump marks a rare break between settlers and Evangelical Christians, an important constituency for the president in November's U.S. election.
 Most world powers deem the settlements illegal.
-Influential U.S. pastor John Hagee wrote in Israel Hayom daily on Sunday that the "time is now" to fulfil the "masterful" plan's promise of annexed biblical lands.
+The pro-Netanyahu Israel Hayom daily on Sunday published a sermon by John Hagee in which the influential U.S. pastor welcomed annexation of biblical land as part of the Trump peace plan.

+"It was made clear that this historic plan could go into effect within days.
+However, days have become weeks, weeks have become months," Hagee lamented.
+Elhayani suggested the proposal was designed to gain Trump votes, an idea rejected by a U.S. official.

 ALSO READ